A Seance With Eusapia Palladino

-She comes across as impulsive and impetuous, volatile in her moods: she can suddenly swing from great joy to melancholy, from tears to smiles, from jocosity to outright unpleasantness without apparent reason.
+She comes across as impulsive and impetuous, volatile in her moods: she can suddenly swing from great joy to melancholy, from tears to laughtre, from jocosity to outright unpleasantness without apparent reason.
 These traits Morselli again considers typical of hysterical personalities.

 Her memory is rather poor, her intelligence prompt and vivacious.
 She is rarely the loser in the non infrequent repartee between herself and those who doubt her powers.
 She is much too hasty in forming an opinion of strangers, yet she can be very insightful concerning people’s main personality traits, and can quickly spot the weaker and even humorous elements of a person’s character.
 As noted, she is extremely ignorant, superstitious, and disinterested in learning, yet possesses a considerable measure of native cunning that at times degenerates into simulation and mendacity.